top of page

 3. Now: Move well to be well now so you build internal confidence in your ability to exercise well.
 Exercise and movement science have evolved over the past five decades.
 Learn how to move your body the way it’s designed, specifically for your Core Why and Well-results.
 Your confidence grows when you move with less strain and more strength.
 A gradual progression in a pain-free, stress-free way that gives you energy now redefines exercise as a resource for whole person self-care.

-Summary of how to repair exericse self-efficacy
+Summary of how to repair exercise self-efficacy

 The belief you can make healthy choices is strengthened when you have repaired the skills to listen to and trust your body in the present moment.
 When exercise is science-based and designed for what you value most in life, you improve your overall self-efficacy.
 Exercise self-efficacy strengthens not only your body but your ability to listen to it and trust it so you have greater confidence for habits of eating healthy and reducing stress too!